Learn / Guides / PM glossary (A-Z)

 Recognition in the market: one of the biggest indicators of product-market fit is that people are talking about your product and referring it to friends, family, and colleagues.
-This word of mouth enhances your presence in the market and helps establish you as a leader in your space.
+This word-of-mouth promotion enhances your brand’s presence in the market and helps establish you as a leader in your industry.

 6 steps to achieve product-market fit

 Product-market fit doesn’t look the same for every business or product.

 Each product has its own market with varying customer needs and purchase trends.
 For example, a fashion ecommerce product may need to address customer needs around pricing, while a fintech SaaS product may have functionality-related priorities to address to satisfy its target customers.